metrorailings/OwlBlog/content/posts/week-4-insights.md

 Tampa Bay's players committing some silly penalties, some of it because of anger, some of it because of procedural ignorance.

 Heavier sets seem to be doing wonders for Tampa Bay's offense.
 I wonder if the Chargers pass rushers were throwing Brady way off his game...

+Justin Herbert with a big pass leading to a score against a jailbreak blitz.
+Well done.